 Eastman is a global specialty chemical company that produces a broad range of products found in items people use every day.
 With a portfolio of specialty businesses, Eastman works with customers to deliver innovative products and solutions while maintaining a commitment to safety and sustainability.
 Its market-driven approaches take advantage of world-class technology platforms and leading positions in attractive end-markets such as transportation, building and construction and consumables.
 Eastman focuses on creating consistent, superior value for all stakeholders.
 As a globally diverse company, Eastman serves customers in approximately 100 countries.
 The company is headquartered in Kingsport, Tennessee, USA and employs approximately 14,000 people around the world.
 For more information, visit www.eastman.com.

-Completed applications and preprints for the 2016 Eastman Chemical Student Award must be submitted via e-mail by 11:59 PM Eastern Time March 2, 2016.
+Completed applications and preprints for the 2017 Eastman Chemical Student Award Competition must be submitted via e-mail by 11:59 PM Eastern Time March 20, 2017.

 Instructions regarding application procedures are available from: